R-kioski

 R-kioski is known as "Ärrä" (the name of the letter R in Finnish) in common language.
 The company slogan is "Nopeaa ja mukavaa on asiointi" (It's swift and convenient to shop).

 The first R-kiosk in Estonia opened in 1993, and as of 2014 there are 107 shops in Estonia.
-Reitan Convenience posted a turnover of 1.63 billion Euros in 2017.
-Reitan Convenience invested 18 million Euros in R-kioski in 2013 and 2014 together.
-The money was invested to broaden the product selection as well as to lower the price of food to par with other retail chains competing in the same market such as Alepa and Siwa.
+Reitan Convenience posted a turnover of 1.63 billion euros in 2017.
+Reitan Convenience invested 18 million euros in R-kioski in 2013 and 2014 together.
+The money was invested to broaden the product selection as well as to lower the price of food to par with other retail chains competing in the same market such as Alepa, Lidl and Siwa.

 History

 The company dates back to 1910.
 The business was originally conceived by several major Finnish publishing houses as a newsagent for railway stations ("Rautakirja" was itself shortened from "Rautatiekirjakauppa" which translates to "railway bookshop").
 It was later extended to other venues and products.
 The name R-kioski was adopted in 1958.

-On 5 March 2012, it was announced that the Reitan Group bought R-kioski from Sanoma for roughly 130 million Euros.
+On 5 March 2012, it was announced that the Reitan Group bought R-kioski from Sanoma for roughly 130 million euros.
 The group had been working on the purchase for a decade, but previous negotiations had stranded as R-kioski had demanded a merger where they owned 51 percent.
 The purchase brought the Reitan Group to 2,500 kiosk outlets, making it the second-largest kiosk group in Europe.
-The company operated also in Romania, but sold operations to R-kioski Romania CEO Dan Vasile in 2011.
+The company also previously operated in Romania between 2008 and 2011, but sold its operations to R-kioski Romania CEO Dan Vasile in April 2011.
 The name R-kioski was to be abandoned in Romania after a grace period following the corporate acquisition.

+In October 2021, R-kioski opened its first automated convenience store called R-kioski Go! in front of the Viikki Campus of the University of Helsinki.
+In June 2023, R-Kioski moved its head office to the Alberga Business Park in the Leppävaara district of Espoo.

 Former company slogans include "Kaiken lisäksi lähellä" (To top it off, it's near by), "Äkkiä R-kioskille" (Swiftly to R-kioski), "R-kioskilla kaikki käy" (We accept everything at R-kioski or Everyone visits R-kioski) and "R-Kioski — Sellaisena kuin sinä haluat" (R-Kioski — as you want it).